28th Street station (IRT Broadway–Seventh Avenue Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 On August 9, 1964, the New York City Transit Authority (NYCTA) announced the letting of a $7.6 million contract to lengthen platforms at stations on the Broadway—Seventh Avenue Line from Rector Street to 34th Street–Penn Station, including 28th Street, and stations from Central Park North–110th Street to 145th Street on the Lenox Avenue Line to allow express trains to be lengthened from nine-car trains to ten-car trains, and to lengthen locals from eight-car trains to ten-car trains.
 With the completion of this project, the NYCTA project to lengthen IRT stations to accommodate ten-car trains would be complete.

 The station was listed on the National Register of Historic Places on March 30, 2005.
 The southbound platform's Customer Assistance Booth was removed in 2010.

 A small bar called La Noxe is next to one of the street staircases from the northbound platform.
 The bar first opened in October 2020, shuttered for three months due to the COVID-19 pandemic in New York City, and reopened in February 2021.

 Station layout

 This underground station has four tracks and two side platforms.
-The two express tracks are used by the 2 and 3 trains during daytime hours.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 and 3 trains during daytime hours.
+It is between 34th Street–Penn Station to the north and 23rd Street to the south.

 Both platforms have their original mosaic trim line, name tablets, and directional signs.
 Vent chambers are present and there is a closed newsstand on the northbound platform as evidenced by sealed windows on the walls.
 Slate blue I-beam columns run along both platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.

+The station is built on a former wetland, making it especially vulnerable to flooding during heavy rains.